petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ![The Tests menu displays all A/B tests created and defined for a site.](a-b-testing/images/01.png)

-For drafted A/B tests, you can configure these details:
+For drafted A/B tests, you can view these details:

 * Target: the experience and user segment.
 * Metric: the goal to track (e.g., bounce rate or click).
 * Variant: the page variant for users to interact with.
-* Traffic Split: the percentage of visitors randomly split between the original and the variant.
-* Confidence Level: the accuracy of the test results.

 ![This A/B test is configured and ready to run.](a-b-testing/images/02.png)

+To see the A/B test page in DXP, click the _Review_ button.
+To delete the A/B test, click the _Delete_ button.

 Once your A/B test is running, Analytics Cloud offers these reports to keep you up-to-date on its progress: